-To start Lynis process, you must define a
+To start the Lynis process, you must define a

---check-all parameter to begin scanning of your entire Linux system.
-Use the following command to start scan with parameters as shown below.
+audit system parameter to begin scanning your entire Linux system.
+Use the following command to start a scan with parameters as shown below.

-Once, you execute above command it will start scanning your system and ask you to Press [Enter] to continue, or [CTRL]+C to stop) every process it scans and completes.
-See figure attached below.
+Once, you execute the above command it will start scanning your system and ask you to press [Enter] to continue, or [CTRL]+C to stop) every process it scans and completes.
+See the screenshot attached below.